 The City has one (1) salt storage structure consisting of a domed building, with a floor that is comprised of an impervious cement pad.
 The building is not located within 50 feet of a lake shore, stream bank, or wetland, nor is it located in a 100-year floodplain.

 The salt dome is completely enclosed and has a concrete loading pad.
 The loading area is swept regularly and maintained to be free of salt residue.

-Salt storage and application training is performed annually by MSD staff.
-Staff has been trained to minimize any track-out from loading operations.
+Salt storage and application training is performed annually to DPW staff to minimize any track-out from loading operations.